dynatrace-oss/DynatraceDashboardPowerups/README.md

     - `Mean` - Determines the average or mean across the timeseries also showing 1 standard devation for the timeseries
     - `Linear` - Linear regression of the timeseries
     - `Projection` - (on by default if `p` > 0) Projects the Linear Regression `p` points into the future.
 Additionally, linear regressions are performed on +/- 1 standard deviation.
+- `leg=SMA,EMA,Mean,Stdev,Bands,Linear` - Which series to show in the legend, default shown
 - `colors=#2ab6f4,#4fd5e0,#748cff,#4fd5e0,#fd8232` - colors to use for analysis series.
 - `zIndex=2` - (optional) Place forecast series in foreground (2+) or background (1-).
 Default is background.